-WE simulations were run in a non-equilibrium steady-state scheme, with trajectories being recycled back to the initial state once they reached the target state.
+WE simulations were run in a nonequilibrium steady-state scheme with trajectories being recycled back to the initial state once they reached the target state.
 This scheme allows estimation of transition rates from the initial to the target state (see below) (74).
-Estimated rate constants are expected to increase transiently in the beginning of a WE simulation, following bin occupancy, and later remain constant around the steady state value after convergence is reached.
+Estimated rate constants were expected to increase transiently in the beginning of a WE simulation after bin occupancy and later remain constant around the steady-state value after convergence was reached.

-Time-windowed rate constants $(k{\Delta t})$ were estimated from the non-equilibrium steady-state set of trajectories obtained from WE simulations (74):
+Time-windowed rate constants $(k{\Delta t})$ were estimated from the nonequilibrium steady-state set of trajectories obtained from WE simulations (74):

-$$k{\Delta t}(t) = \frac{\Delta p}{\Delta t} \tag{1}$$
+$$k{\Delta t}(t) = \frac{\Delta p}{\Delta t},\tag{1}$$

-where Δp is the sum of probabilities or weights of the trajectories that reached the target state in the time interval $t - \Delta t$ to t.
-Transition rates from the bound to the unbound state (dissociation rate constants) were calculated using a Δt of 2 ns.
+where $\Delta p$ is the sum of probabilities or weights of the trajectories that reached the target state in the time interval $t - \Delta t$ to t.
+Transition rates from the bound to the unbound state (dissociation rate constants) were calculated using a $\Delta t$ of 2 ns.
 Errors for average rates were obtained from 90% confidence intervals from bootstrapping (75), calculated by resampling the rates obtained from six independent WE simulations.

-2.3 Definition of progress coordinates for WE simulations
+Definition of progress coordinates for WE simulations

-Two sets of WE simulations with different progress coordinates were carried out: an exploratory set to find possible routes for benzene unbinding; and a production set to estimate rate constants and determine the protein conformational transitions involved in ligand escape, for each unbinding route found.
+Two sets of WE simulations with different progress coordinates were carried out: an exploratory set to find possible routes for benzene unbinding and a production set to estimate rate constants and determine the protein conformational transitions involved in ligand escape for each unbinding route found.

-In the exploratory simulations, two one-dimensional progress coordinates were used: the distance between benzene and binding site center-of-mass (COM); and the root mean squared deviation (RMSD) between the current benzene position and the bound position found in the crystal structure.
-The binding site was defined by the $C\alpha$ atoms of L84, V87, R95, A98, A99, V111, L118, N122, A129 and L133 in the artificial binding cavity.
-Only benzene carbon atoms were considered for RMSD calculations and structures were previously aligned by superimposing the binding site $C\alpha$ s just defined.
-The twelve possible symmetric images of benzene in each configuration were compared to the reference crystal structure and the lowest RMSD value was adopted.
+In the exploratory simulations, two one-dimensional progress coordinates were used: the distance between benzene and binding site centerof-mass and the root mean-squared deviation (RMSD) between the current benzene position and the bound position found in the crystal structure.
+The binding site was defined by the $C\alpha$ atoms of L84, V87, R95, A98, A99, V111, L118, N122, A129, and L133 in the artificial binding cavity.
+Only benzene carbon atoms were considered for RMSD calculations, and structures were previously aligned by superimposing the binding site $C\alpha s$ just defined.
+The 12 possible symmetric images of benzene in each configuration were compared to the reference crystal structure, and the lowest RMSD value was adopted.

 The exploratory progress coordinates were partitioned into small bins along coordinate regions where benzene movements were more restricted, as observed in initial simulations.
 Larger bins were employed along regions where benzene could diffuse more freely.
 Unbound states were defined by a distance or RMSD higher than 2.0 nm, in agreement with the SASA criteria described above.
-Simulations run at high temperature (400 K) for 150 iterations, resulting in a maximum trajectory length of 1.5 ns.
-Bin boundaries and further details on the progress coordinates are given in table S2.
+Simulations were run at high temperature (400 K) for 150 iterations, resulting in a maximum trajectory length of 1.5 ns.
+Bin boundaries and further details on the progress coordinates are given in Table S2.

-Based on initial pathways found in the exploratory simulations, production simulations at 300 K were set up by using Voronoi bins (24, 33) to study each of four pathways separately.
-In a Voronoi mapping, a set of centers is specified and all points in configurational space are attributed to bins for which center they are closest to, according to a given distance criteria.
+Based on initial pathways found in the exploratory simulations, production simulations at 300 K were set up by using Voronoi bins (24,33) to study each of four pathways separately.
+In a Voronoi mapping, a set of centers is specified and all points in configurational space are attributed to bins for which center they are closest to according to a given distance criteria.
 Here, a Voronoi center was manually selected as the structure of a ligand-protein complex along unbinding trajectories obtained in the exploratory set of simulations.
-A total of 25, 23, 24 and 26 Voronoi centers were used to sample trajectories for the paths denoted below by the colors blue, orange, pink and cyan, respectively.
-Simulations run at 300K for 4000 iterations, resulting in a maximum trajectory length of 8 ns.
+A total of 25, 23, 24, and 26 Voronoi centers were used to sample trajectories for the paths denoted below by the colors blue, orange, pink, and cyan, respectively.